Rainmaker519/NGAFID_Anomaly_Detection/README.md

 <h1> Our Project
 </h1>

-<p> Our project attempts to implement several versions of multivariate anomaly detection for NGAFID flight data.
-Currently we are working on three seperate implementations, one a VAE model with normalizing flow, an RNN model, and a CNN model.
+<p> A Variational AutoEncoder used for anomaly detection on NGAFID flight data.
+Part of a larger project testing types of anomaly detection on this dataset, the others being a RNN based model, and a CNN based model.

 <h2>Setup
 </h2>